Write a proxy server program, that relays files/pages.

 (V4 vs V6; sequential vs windowed acks; drops vs no drops)

-- A client only sends files, never receives.
+- A client only downloads files from the proxy server, never uploads.

 - Support only binary (octet) transmission.